 We have spoken a lot about how to best pursue a strategic plan.
 But something was still missing.
 We found that we needed different types of strategic plans in order to directly address our clients’ unique needs within their competitive environments.
 Our experience has shown us that determining which type (or types, since they can be blended) of strategic plan is needed for an organization is both art and science.
-As you move forward in your strategic planning efforts in 2021, we encourage you to reference the information below to chart the best course for your organization:
+As you move forward in your strategic planning efforts this summer, we encourage you to reference the information below to chart the best course for your organization:

 - Focused on initiation – getting the right things done in the right order

-- Created when launching an organization to ensure smart decision-making or when recalibration is needed for an existing organization to perform a quick jumpstart
+- Created when launching an organization to ensure smart decision-making or when recalibration is needed for an existing organization to perform a quick jump-start

 For start-up organizations or those that have operated without a strategic plan in the past, a quick one-year action plan can be very helpful for building the discipline around planning without dealing with a complicated and often costly process.
 We also use action plans as a tool to start new ventures or new objectives within an existing strategic plan.